 History of Coppell Independent School District

 Student growth in Coppell ISD averaged over 16% from the mid-1980s.
-Today, as one of the largest employers in Coppell, with over 1200 employees, Coppell ISD is comprised of sixteen campuses serving nearly 12,391 students in grades PreK-12.
-The district includes ten elementary schools, three middle schools, two high schools, and an alternative campus.
-Current growth projections of between 200 and 250 new students per year (for the next five years) indicates more schools will be needed.
+Today, as one of the largest employers in Coppell, with over 1300 employees, Coppell ISD is comprised of eighteen campuses serving nearly 13,200 students in grades PreK-12.
+The district includes 11 elementary schools, three middle schools, two high schools, one ninth grade campus and an alternative campus.
+Current growth projections of between 100 and 200 new students per year for the next five years.

 This high-performing and diverse public school system has earned a statewide and national reputation as a leading innovator in transformative and engaged learning for the 21st century.
 It proudly educates with a whole-child philosophy in mind boasting state and national championships in academics, athletics, and the fine and performing arts.
 In 2015, a record 37 National Merit Semifinalists were named in a district where a rigorous curriculum helps prepare 92% of all graduates to continue their educational pursuits at the university level.